Data Product creation

 Obtaining a preview descriptor

-The preview descriptor panel, on the right side of the control panel, as shown below, is used to obtain a complete overview on the data product descriptor.
-That means you will see in advance the descriptor that is sent to the Provisioning Coordinator and the Marketplace Plugin, so to be sure everything is fine before deploy or release.
+The preview descriptor panel, on the right side of the Editor, as shown below, is used to obtain a complete overview of the data product descriptor.
+This means that you will see in advance the descriptor that is sent to the Provisioning Coordinator and the Marketplace Plugin, to be sure everything is fine before deployment.

-To get a preview for a different release, simply select a different one from the drop-down menu.
-The preview will load automatically.
-If instead, you want to obtain a preview descriptor for a different target environment, simply select a different environment from the drop-down menu on top of the preview box.
-The Preview descriptor window will refresh automatically after each of the operations: commit, release or new snapshot.
+If instead, you want to obtain a preview descriptor for a different target environment, simply select a different environment from the drop-down menu on top of the Editor

 The descriptor contains all the metadata about the data product and its components.
 It is sent to the Provisioning Coordinator to generate a provisioning plan and to the Marketplace Plugin to update the Data Products Marketplace.